Rraanto/projectile-trajectory/README.md

 # projectile-sim
-Basic simulator of a projectile movement trajectory using tkinter, numpy and matplotlib
+Shows the basic projectile movement trajectory using tkinter, numpy and matplotlib